Visiting Bodoland in Assam? Read This Bodoland Travel Guide and get answers to all your questions!

-Exploring offbeat places remains my biggest fascination as a full-time traveller.
-And when those offbeat destinations are rich in culture, history and natural beauty too, things become even more interesting.
+Exploring offbeat places remains my biggest fascination.
+And when those destinations are rich in culture, history and natural beauty too, things become even more interesting.
 Bodoland, for me, was one such place.

-So out of my nearly 5-day travel in Bodoland (three days at Dwijing and two days at Manas National Park) here’s what I recommend you see and do in Bodoland, Assam…
+And out of my nearly 5-day trip (three days at Dwijing Festival and two days at Manas National Park) here’s what I recommend you see and do in Bodoland, Assam…

-What To See In Bodoland: Popular Tourist Places
+What To See And Do In Bodoland, Assam

 Dwijing Festival is an annual river festival celebrated for 12 days (from 27 December to 7 January) on the banks of the Aie River near the Hagrama Bridge in Bongaigaon.
-The idea of the festival is to give an introduction to Bodoland and bring all its unique colors and stories in one place.
-Dwijing acts as a wonderful platform for those who want to know a bit about Bodoland but are not sure where to start from.
+The idea of the festival is to give an introduction to Bodoland and bring all its unique colors and stories into one place.

-Think of the Hornbill festival in Nagaland, that’s what Dwijing is for Bodoland, in Assam.
+Think of the Hornbill Festival in Nagaland, that’s what Dwijing Festival is for Bodoland, in Assam.

 At the festival ground, expect cultural dance/music performances, local games, adventure activities, art exhibitions, and a lot of food.
-To make it even more interesting, some big-time talent and celebrities like Mika and Vishal Shekhar are also invited every year.
+To make it even more interesting, celebrities like Mika & Vishal Shekhar are also invited every year.

-From Guwahati, the site of Dwijing festival is located some four hours’ drive away.
+From Guwahati, the site of the Dwijing Festival is located some four hours’ drive away.
 Read more, here: Dwijing Festival.

 Manas National Park extends itself into Bhutan where it is known as the Royal Manas National Park.

-From Guwahati, Manas National Park is located at nearly three hours’ drive away.
+From Guwahati, Manas National Park is located nearly three hours’ drive away.

 To get to Kalamati, you will need to have your own vehicle, with prior permission from Forest Range Office Amteka Range, Koila-Moila.
 The entry point for Kalamati starts from Koila-Moila Bazar.